knugie/knugie.github.io/_posts/2018-07-07-knugie-value-passion-innovation.markdown

 ---
 layout: post
-title: "Value Passion Innovation"
+title: "Curiosity Innovation Value"
 date: 2018-07-07 07:07:07
 tags: [value]
 ---

-This blog is about value, passion and innovation.
+This blog is about curiosity, innovation and value.